Paramedic Work Integrated Learning 2

 Brief description of the Unit

 This unit progresses the students clinical practice in a state operated ambulance service.
 In a supernumerary capacity, students will be supervised and under the direction of service nominated Paramedic crews throughout their practicum placement at service nominated locations.
 At the discretion of the Paramedic in charge and when safe and appropriate students deemed competent will have the opportunity to practice skills and general patient care.
 They will be under the direct supervision of their Clinical preceptor at all times and will be permitted to perform tasks at a level commensurate with their training.
-The Paramedic Internship 2 requires students to undertake the equivalent of 80 hours of day, afternoon or evening shifts.
+The Paramedic Work Integrated Learning 2 requires students to undertake the equivalent of 80 hours of day, afternoon or evening shifts.
 A logbook will be utilised to record experiences and skills.
 A reflective journal will also be maintained to demonstrate the critical reflection of the students experience.
 It is a requirement of the course that students undertake clinical placements with Ambulance Victoria (AV), in both rural and metropolitan areas.
 It is a requirement of AV that all students must be both medically and physically fit for placement on their operational vehicles.
 Applicants are advised that comprehensive assessments by AV's approved health provider and a police record check must be undertaken prior to commencement of study, details of which will be sent out prior to the beginning of the Academic year.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)